UCL/rsd-cppcourse/introduction/01welcome.md

 In order to follow this course, you should at minimum already know:

-* How to program in some language, (such as Basic, Python, Ruby, MATLAB, or FORTRAN) including:
+* How to program in some language, (such as Basic, Python, Ruby, MATLAB, or Fortran) including:
   * Variables including arrays or vectors
   * For and while loops
   * If statements and case switches